San Francisco Workplace Sexual Abuse Lawyer

 What Is Workplace Sexual Abuse?

 The definition of workplace sexual abuse is any sex crime committed against a worker or employee within the scope or course of his or her employment.
-Sex crimes can take many forms, including rape, attempted rape, sexual assault and battery, or sodomy.
+Sex crimes can take many forms, including rape in California, attempted rape, sexual assault and battery, or sodomy.
 Workplace sexual abuse can also refer to sexual discrimination, sexual harassment or sexual hazing at work.

 According to California Penal Code 243.4, the definition of sexual assault is any person who touches the intimate part of another person against the victim’s will while the victim is unlawfully restrained, when it is done for the purpose of sexual arousal, sexual gratification or sexual abuse.